 Create an Azure support request

 Azure enables you to create and manage support requests, also known as support tickets.
 You can create and manage requests in the Azure portal, which is covered in this article.
-You can also create and manage requests programmatically, using the Azure support ticket REST API.
+You can also create and manage requests programmatically, using the Azure support ticket REST API, or by using Azure CLI.

 The Azure portal URL is specific to the Azure cloud where your organization is deployed.